Ethiopia faces litany of human rights abuses | DW | 15.03.2022

-Human rights were among the first casualties of the ongoing conflict in Ethiopia.
-While both sides continue to accuse each other of atrocities, independent organizations find it increasingly difficult to monitor abuses.

-A video of uniformed men burning a civilian alive in western Ethiopia has sparked widespread outrage on social media, renewing condemnation and fear over the ongoing violence in the conflict-torn country.
+A video of uniformed men burning a civilian alive in western Ethiopia has sparked widespread outrage on social media, renewing condemnation and fear over the ongoing violence.

 The state-affiliated Ethiopian Human Rights Commission (EHRC) — an entity appointed by the Ethiopian parliament to protect human rights — identified the perpetrators as government security forces.
 Addis Ababa has pledged to punish the culprits.